Skip to content

 1. A Deputy appointed by the Court of Protection;

-Note: In making their decision, the Deputy of donee can select themself to be the Relevant Person's Representative if they deem this in the person's Best Interests.
+Note: In making their decision, the Deputy of Attorney can select themself to be the Relevant Person's Representative if they deem this in the person's Best Interests.
 Making this decision does not have any impact on the powers or authority they hold under the Deputyship or Lasting Power of Attorney.

 In all other cases, the BIA is responsible for recommending to the supervisory body who the Relevant Person's Representative should be.
 In making this decision, the BIA must be satisfied that the RPR they recommend is not prohibited from acting, will maintain contact with the relevant person and will be able to support them and represent them in all matters relating to the authorisation.